Emergent frequency-dependent selection predicts mutation outcomes in complex ecological communities: Results

 To illustrate these ideas, we begin by analyzing the evolutionary dynamics of a mutant in an ecosystem modeled using a generalized Lotka-Volterra model (GLV) with demographic noise.
 The GLV model describes a complex, highly-diverse community of $S \gg 1$ species with abundances $N_i$ ($i=1,\ldots,S$) whose dynamics are governed by stochastic differential equations of the form

 with the $\{ \xi_i(t)\}$ independent normal random variables with $\langle \xi_i(t)\rangle=0$ and $\langle \xi_i(t)\xi_j(t^\prime)\rangle=\delta_{ij}\delta(t-t^\prime)$.
 In this expression, $r_i$ is the carrying capacity of species $i$; $A_{ij}$ captures ecological interactions between species and encodes how species $j$ affects the abundance of species $i$; and $\sqrt{2DN_i}\xi_i(t)$ represents demographic noise.
 The parameter $D$ sets the overall scale of demographic noise and serves as an analog of a temperature or diffusion coefficient.
-Following recent work, we model parameters $r_i$ and $A_{ij}$ as random variables \cite{BuninGLV, advani2018statistical, fisher2014transition} drawn from Gaussian distributions (Methods).
+Following recent work, we model parameters $r_i$ and $A_{ij}$ as random variables \cite{BuninGLV, advani2018statistical, fisher2014transition} drawn from Gaussian distributions (Methods), although our results remain valid for other distributions with finite mean and variance \cite{barbier2017cavity,cui2024houches}.

 To study population genetics in the GLV, we initialize a community with $S$ randomly chosen species at steady-state (Methods).
 We then pick one of these species at random to be the parent $p$.
 We denote the abundance of the parent species in the community by $N_p(t)$.
 At time $t=0$, we introduce a mutant $m$ to this community at a small abundance $N_m(0) \ll N_p(0)$.
 This is equivalent to assuming that the mutant starts at low frequency $f_0 \ll 1$.
-To model the relatedness of parent and mutant, we assume that the mutant's interaction parameters, $A_{mj}$, with other species in the community are correlated with those of the parent, $A_{pj}$.
-We denote the strength of this correlation as $\rho$.
+To model the ecological similarity of parent and mutant, we assume that the mutant's interaction parameters, $A_{mj}$, with other species in the community are correlated with those of the parent, $A_{pj}$.
+We denote the strength of this correlation as $\rho$, which is independent of any difference in carrying capacity between parent and mutant.